When you are pregnant, you need to eat more healthy foods for the safety of your child.

 Therefore, you have lots of nutrients to gain from dairy products.

-10. Eggs: Eggs are regarded as one of the healthiest foods as they are made up of little amounts of almost every nutrient that your body needs.
+Eggs are regarded as one of the healthiest foods as they are made up of little amounts of almost every nutrient that your body needs.
 Eggs are rich sources of essential nutrients that you need during pregnancy.

 A large egg is made up of 80 calories, fats, high-quality protein, several minerals, and vitamins.
 Therefore, you have every reason to add eggs to your regular meal plan during pregnancy.
+It also helps to suppress unnecessary appetite and over-eating

 As you proceed to add any of these foods into your regular meal plan, check into the quantity you consume per meal so as to complicate your health and that of your baby.